 The lens material is a proprietary silicone formulation that uses the photosensitive and photochemical properties of silicon.

 Just like other lens implants, measurements are taken before your cataract surgery to choose the prescription of the LAL that’s best for you.
-However, unlike other lens implants, it can be adjusted after your surgery.
+However, unlike other lens implants, they can be adjusted after your surgery.

 Adjusting your LAL

 The Light Delivery Device (LDD) shines a light on your lens implant that causes a reaction within the silicone material of the implant.

 The adjustment process is simple and painless and takes approximately 30 seconds to 2 minutes.

 Over the 24-48 hours following your adjustment, you’ll notice your prescription change as the silicone molecules in the lens implant redistribute themselves, resulting in the implant changing shape.

 The short answer to this question… pretty much everyone.

 There is, however, a small minority of cataract surgery patients who are not eligible for the light adjustable lens.
 One of the requirements is that your pupil dilates sufficiently so that enough of the lens implant is exposed after your surgery for the adjustments.
 There are also certain medications that cause increased sensitivity to UV light, that are considered a contraindication, which includes tetracycline and chloroquine.
 (Note: This is not a complete list of medications.)